equinor/omnia-tutorial/README.rst

 omnia-tutorial
 ==============

-This repository contains a hands-on tutorial on using the Omnia Data Platform.
+This repository contains a hands-on tutorial on using the Omnia Data Platform. **This is an open repo and we encourage all of you to contribute to maintaining and improving this repo.**

 We will give a general introduction to Omnia concepts whilst walking through building the below scenario: